The 5 kids handed Arsenal debuts by Mikel Arteta – & how they’ve fared

 Arteta has played a key role in the development of Emile Smith Rowe and Bukayo Saka and has also handed senior debuts to some academy graduates.

-We’ve looked at the four academy graduates to make their debut under the Spaniard to see how they’ve fared so far.
+We’ve looked at the five academy graduates to make their debut under the Spaniard to see how they’ve fared so far.

-The England Under-21 international was later handed his first Premier League start on the opening day of the 2021-22 season but has been unable to hold down a first-team place.
+The New York-born England Under-21 international was later handed his first Premier League start on the opening day of the 2021-22 season, a defeat at newly-promoted Brentford, and further opportunities weren’t forthcoming.

 “I have played youth football for a little while, I have obviously scored a lot of goals at that level and improved at that level drastically from when I started,” Balogun said in November 2021.